locka99/opcua/README.md

 This is an [OPC UA](https://opcfoundation.org/about/opc-technologies/opc-ua/) server / client API implemented in Rust.

-OPC UA is an industry standard for live monitoring of data.
-It's intended for embedded devices, industrial control, IoT, PCs, mainframes, cars - just about anything that has data that something else wants to monitor or visualize.
-It is a huge standard defined by compliance to profiles and facets.
-This implementation will comply with the smallest profiles growing outwards until it reaches a usable level of functionality.
+OPC UA is an industry standard for monitoring of data.
+It's used extensively for embedded devices, industrial control, IoT, etc. - just about anything that has data that something else wants to monitor, control or visualize.

-Rust is a natural choice for OPC UA given the purpose of the specification and the expectations in terms of performance, security, stability that go with it.
-The caveat is that this implementation of OPC UA is relatively immature compared to other implementations.
+Rust is a systems programming language and is therefore a natural choice for implementing OPC UA.
+This implementation will support the embedded profile.

 # License